- Charter schools operate as independent and autonomous public schools.

 - A school's charter and their autonomy is dependent upon their meeting educational performance standards, and maintaining sound fiscal and management practices.

 - Charter schools are subject to oversight by the NYC Chancellor and must comply with all laws regulating public schools.
+An FAQs about charter schools is available.

 - In New York City, many of the charter schools share space with traditional public schools.